CaboLabs/criterion-spec/README.md

 ```

 ### Declare Assignment

 This operation is the combination of Variable Declaration and Value Assignment.
-The values assigned can be of the four types mentioned in the previous section: Literal, Value Reference, Return Literal and Data Source Literal.
+The values that can be assigned are (Arguments)[#arguments] as mentioned on the previous sections.

 #### Dec-Assign Literal